 - Dish out discovery jars.
 Let the child write down their questions about math and science on little pieces of paper and put them in that jar.
 You can then research those questions and combine them with their lessons.

 - Plan for field trips that help students see what goes on behind the scenes at careers related to STEM, such as research labs, manufacturing units, etc.

 In middle school, especially when homeschooling, it’s essential that a child’s curiosity is sparked continually.
 STEM allows them to see the connection between what they are learning and how it’s getting implemented in the real world.
 Here are some options you can consider exploring for middle school students:

 - Multiple homeschool groups regularly plan and host competitions.
-You can participate in coding challenges, chess clubs, and science fairs.
+You can participate in challenges, chess clubs, and science fairs.

-- You can have your middle schooler can apply budgeting to home expenses, or you can ask them to plan the itinerary for a trip and calculate the miles covered.
+- You can have your middle schooler apply budgeting to home expenses, or you can ask them to plan the itinerary for a trip and calculate the miles covered.

 STEM Projects for High School Students

-If we go by a readiness assessment of the ACT college, almost 50 percent of students who had expressed enthusiasm towards STEM were 11-14% ahead of their peer.
+If we go by a readiness assessment of the ACT college, almost 50 percent of students who had expressed enthusiasm towards STEM were 11-14% ahead of their peers.
 This is in terms of college readiness.
 The more engaging you make STEM for high school students, the more likely they will succeed in college.
 Here are some ways that you can follow to integrate STEM in their thinking process:

 - You can enroll in one of those STEM subscription boxes.
 They are custom-made for teens and inspire them about engineering and other subjects, using objects around them.